DHEC: Oconee County cow potentially exposes three people to rabies - South Carolina Radio Network

-The exposures occurred while the victims were providing general care to the cow.
-After it was reported that the cow was acting sick, the cow was submitted to the University of Georgia for testing.
-On August 27, test results confirmed the cow had rabies.
+The agency said the potential exposure occurred while the victims were providing general care to the cow.
+After reports the cow had been acting sick, its body was submitted to the University of Georgia for testing.
+Test results confirmed Monday the cow had rabies.

-South Carolina law requires pet owners to vaccinate dogs, cats, and ferrets.
-The law does not require owners of agricultural animals to vaccinate for rabies.
-Rabies vaccines for cows, horses, and sheep are available and have been approved by the U.S. Department of Agriculture.
+While state law requires pet owners to vaccinate dogs, cats, and ferrets, it does not require the same for agricultural animals.
+However, DHEC said it strongly recommends U.S. Department of Agriculture-approved vaccines for cows, horses, and sheep which interact with humans.

 DHEC strongly recommends that owners of agricultural animals vaccinate (when vaccines are available):